Infographic makers allow just about anyone to play the role of designer.

-Just like Squarespace lets anyone build a website and MailChimp lets anyone execute email marketing, an impressive array of infographic makers have sprouted up on the web.
-These tools enable even the non-artistic among us to crank out clean, colorful, and engaging infographics.
+Just like Shopify lets anyone build an online store an array of infographic makers enable even the non-artistic among us to crank out clean, colorful, and engaging infographics.

 Why does this matter?
 Because people love infographics.
 The stats vary depending on the source, but there is general agreement that infographics reach more people than blog posts, partly because they’re shared more on social.

 This post looks at six of the best infographic makers on the web.
 And instead of just tapping out a series of summaries, we’re going to explain the benefits of each infographic creator by… creating an infographic with each one.

 But first, let’s dive into some important things to know about infographics.

 - What is an Infographic?